 Hybrid printing: nothing new for DG press

-Hybrid printing is a hot issue in the media: more and more articles, blogs and other publications about hybrid printing can be read.
+Hybrid printing is a hot issue in the printing industry.
 Many companies see this way of printing as something new, but at DG press we have been busy with hybrid printing since the development of the Gazelle web offset press in the 1980s and the Vision machine in the 1990s.
 We know the benefits of hybrid printing like no other.